 Goes great with: anything as a palate cleanser.

-You may not want to see mayonnaise floating around your bowl of hot soup, but for dried noodles, mayonnaise is king.
+You may not want to see mayonnaise floating around your bowl of hot soup, but for other noodles, mayonnaise is king.
 Yakisoba is delicious and all, but the hint of sweetness from mayonnaise will play with your taste-buds more.
 If you have eaten takoyaki with mayonnaise on top, you understand what I am talking about.
-In addition to yakisoba, aburasoba and mazesoba (both noodles without soup) go great with this creamy ingredient, so have a bottle ready for dried noodles!
+In addition to yakisoba, aburasoba and mazesoba (both noodles without soup) go great with this creamy ingredient, so have a bottle ready for soup-less noodles!

 Goes great with: dried noodles (yakisoba, aburasoba and mazesoba).

 When I say rayuu, I do not refer to the small bottle of chili oil used for gyoza.
 Instead, invest in a nicer bottle of Chinese chili oil that is not only liquid but also has solid ingredients at the bottom.
 Ramen shops sometimes charge extra for this, so this investment is definitely worth it for your home.

 Goes great with: again, everything.

 Yuzu kosho is a Japanese condiment that infuses yuzu peel with salt and chili peppers, and it adds this unique aroma into the noodles that you cannot find anywhere else.
 While its flavour can be dominating, adding a tiny bit into a light soup will bring you a new world of taste.

 Goes great with: shoyu, shio, and chicken soup flavor.

 Butter can enrich our lives, as well as our ramen.
 The way I love to do it is the put a thick slice of butter on the side and watch it slowly melt into the bowl.
 An extra advantage to this is that the layer of butter actually helps the ramen keep its warmth, which may be part of the reason why this is commonly found in miso ramen.

 Goes great with: miso, and possibly shoyu flavor.